the-human-colossus-foundation/dkms-website/docs/introduction/concepts.md

 ## KERI

-DKMS is build upon Key Event Receipt Infrastructure (KERI) which is the first truly fully decentralized identity system.
+DKMS is build upon Key Event Receipt Infrastructure (KERI) which is the first truly fully decentralized key managment system.

 Website: [https://keri.one/](https://keri.one/)